-Aziz Burgy, a registered patent attorney, has nearly two decades of patent litigation experience, serving as lead counsel to clients in a multitude of venues including U.S. district courts, Patent Trial and Appeal Board (PTAB), U.S. Court of Appeals for the Federal Circuit (CAFC), and the U.S. International Trade Commission.
+Aziz Burgy, a registered patent attorney, has nearly two decades of patent litigation experience, serving as lead counsel to clients in a multitude of venues including U.S. district courts, Patent Trial and Appeal Board (PTAB), U.S. Court of Appeals for the Federal Circuit (CAFC), U.S. Court of Federal Claims, and the U.S. International Trade Commission.
 Aziz’s practice focuses on the Hatch-Waxman Act, having litigated over seventy such cases in the last ten years.
 Although many of his cases have focused on pharmaceuticals, he has also represented clients in the banking, medical device, Internet security, robotics, software, and GPS technology industries and has handled other matters beyond patent disputes, including trademark and copyright cases.

 Before attending law school, Aziz worked as a research associate at MedImmune, Inc., a leading biotechnology company.
 During his time there, Aziz worked on the development of a humanized monoclonal antibody (palivizumab) with activity against respiratory syncytial virus and a vaccine consisting of self-assembling, virus-like particles for the prevention of human papillomavirus (HPV) infection of the genital tract and associated cervical cancer.
 Aziz draws on his industry experience, advanced life sciences coursework, and his vast legal experience to provide him the technical and legal expertise necessary to succeed in scientifically complex matters.

 Aziz is a frequent lecturer on U.S. intellectual property rights, with an emphasis on Hatch-Waxman issues.
 He has also taught classes on intellectual property at George Mason University.
-Not only is Aziz at the forefront of patent jurisprudence, he has also helped shaped legislation related to patent laws.
+Not only is Aziz at the forefront of patent jurisprudence, he has also helped shape legislation related to patent laws.
 Specifically, Aziz has advised clients and Congress on various patent legislation matters dealing with the America Invents Act (AIA).

 - Judicial Intern to the Honorable Arthur J. Gajarsa of the U.S. Court of Appeals for the Federal Circuit